joe-software/movie-review-app/README.md

 # Movie Search App

 This app allows a user to search for movie, and see the relevant information.
-Soon, it will also contain the functionality to allow reviews to be written and viewed using a Mongo database.
+It also contains the functionality to allow reviews to be written and viewed using a Mongo database.

 **Demo: https://joe-software.github.io/movie-review-app/**

 ## Tech used

 This app uses React.JS and HTML/CSS and uses Styled-Components to manage CSS/styling.
-It has the code in place ready to use GET and POST API calls, but theyt are commented out until the API/server side code is hosted.
+The app connects to an external server to make API calls and retrieve and post data to a Mongo db.

 The app uses an API from: https://www.themoviedb.org/?language=en-GB

 ## Lessons Learned

 During this project, I learned the complexities of developing client and server side code, and ensuring that they work together.
-There is a delay in hosting the server side code, which means that not all of the functionality of this App is currently available.
+There was a delay in hosting the server side code, so releasing versions in stages became useful.

 ### Executing program